 You may need to substitute sour cream for a variety of reasons, including:

 - Lactose intolerance: Lactose is a sugar found in milk products.
-People who are lactose intolerant can’t break it down due to a deficiency of lactase, the enzyme needed to break down lactose (2, 3).
+People who are lactose intolerant can’t break it down due to a deficiency of lactase, the enzyme needed to digest lactose (

-- Low-fat diets: Regular sour cream is high in fat.
-In fact, 91% of the calories in regular sour cream come from fat.
-Although this nutrient is extremely important, many people choose to cut fat when attempting to shed extra pounds (6).
+- Low fat diets: Regular sour cream is high in fat.
+In fact, almost 90% of the calories in regular sour cream come from fat.
+Although this nutrient is extremely important, many people choose to reduce their intake of fat when trying to lose weight (

 - Taste or missing ingredient: Some people simply don’t care for sour cream’s tangy taste.
 Or perhaps a substitute is needed because no sour cream is available to bake a favorite cake or top a freshly made pot of chili.